certbot/certbot/README.rst

 * web servers supported:

+  - apache/2.x (tested and working on Ubuntu Linux)
-  - apache2.x (tested and working on Ubuntu Linux)
+  - nginx/0.8.48+ (tested and mostly working on Ubuntu Linux)
   - standalone (runs its own webserver to prove you control the domain)

 * the private key is generated locally on your system